yashgo0018/maci-wrapper/README.md

 yarn start
 ```

+7. **Compute Results**

+- In a fourth terminal, clone the maci repo - `git clone git@github.com:privacy-scaling-explorations/maci.git` and then reset to `ee3e2a6` commit using `git reset --hard ee3e2a6`
+- Copy the zkeys generated from the maci wrapper repo to the cli directory of the maci repo using `cp -r maci-wrapper/packages/hardhat/zkeys maci/cli`.
+- Install the dependencies using `pnpm i` and build the maci project using `pnpm run build`
+- Copy the new contract addresses from the maci wrapper repo to the maci repo using `cp -r maci-wrapper/packages/contractAddresses.json maci/cli/build/contractAddresses.json`.
+- After this you should be able to run the commands written in the [maci documentation](https://maci.pse.dev/docs/v1.2/cli).
+- First merge signups, then merge messages, and then generate proof, and upload the tally.json file which is generated in the process to the admin panel after the poll is over.

 Navigate to `http://localhost:3000` to interact with your dApp.
 Modify your app configuration in `packages/nextjs/scaffold.config.ts` and `packages/hardhat/constants.ts` as necessary.

 The deployed contracts will be saved to the file `packages/hardhat/contractAddresses.json`, this file is compatible with maci cli.